bhavinmultiqos/Blockchain_smart_contract/README.md

    npm install -g truffle
 ```
 ## Steps to Run the Project
-### connect MetaMask to the local Ganache blockchain:
+### Connect MetaMask to the local Ganache blockchain:

 1. Open MetaMask and select the network dropdown at the top.
 2. Choose "Custom RPC".